leandrodata/Harvard-University-Professional-Certificate-Data-Science-MovieLens-Project/README.md

-# HarvardX9---Capstone-Project
+## HarvardX9---Capstone-Project

-This is the capstone project presented to Harvard University Professional Certificate course on Data Science, lead by Professor Rafael A. Irizarry.
+This is the Capstone Project presented to Harvard University Professional Certificate course on Data Science, lead by Professor Rafael A. Irizarry on EdX platform.

-The goal of this project is to create a movie recommendation system to predict movie ratings using the MovieLens data set.
+The goal of this project was to create a *movie recommendation system* to predict movie ratings using the MovieLens data set.

 The key steps that were performed included Exploratory Data Analysis (EDA), data visualization, data wrangling and training the machine learning algorithm, using the inputs in one subset to predict movie ratings in the validation set.

-## Historic Context
+### Historic Context

-The recommendation system presented at the HarvardX course went through some of the data analysis strategies used by the winning team of the 2006 "Netflix Challenge", when the company challenged the data science community to improve its recommendation algorithm by 10%.
+The recommendation system presented at the Harvard course went through some of the data analysis strategies used by the winning team of the 2006 "Netflix Challenge",  when the company challenged the data science community to improve its recommendation algorithm by 10%.
 The winner would get a million dollars prize.
 In September 2009, the winners were announced.

-## Dataset description
+### Dataset description

 The data set version of MovieLens used in this report, the 10M version of the original data set, is a small subset of a much larger set with millions of ratings, in order to make the computation faster.